quizerno/Steel-Battalion-Entry-Guide/3B-OGX-MINI-2026.md

 It unfortunately does not have keyboard support since it lacks a driver.
 But it does have drivers for quite a few joysticks and other HID devices.

-## Wiring the USB Host
+### Soldering the Host Cable to the RP2040
+This will be dependent on your board.
 The original repository has some [examples of the wiring.
 ](https://github.com/MegaCadeDev/OGX-Mini-2026/tree/master/hardware).

 ## Building the firmware